brimg87/skeleton-theme/CURSOR.md

 1. First, check if the color already exists in theme settings
 2. If not, add it to `config/settings_schema.json`
 3. Add the corresponding CSS variable in `snippets/css-variables.liquid`
-4. Use the CSS variable in your styles
+4. Use semantic CSS variables in your styles

 Example of adding a new color:
 ```json